ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 phase, container fetching starts.

 At any point in these steps a network issue may occur, preventing a node from retrieving or validating frontiers.
-If this occurs, bootstrap restarts by by sampling a new set of seeders and repeating the bootstrapping process, optimistically assuming that the network issue will go away.
+If this occurs, bootstrap restarts by sampling a new set of seeders and repeating the bootstrapping process, optimistically assuming that the network issue will go away.